 - Drag the volume bar to the right to increase the audio output.

-This simple step can often solve the problem right away.
-If you still don’t hear anything, don’t worry; there are more methods to try.
+This simple step can often resolve the issue immediately.
+If you still don't hear anything, don't worry; there are more methods to try.

 Adjust Playback Device Settings in Control Panel